jchezik/vstorage/COMPLETE-VSTORAGE-AUDIO-SPEC.md

 Body:
 Every audio file is encrypted with AES-256-GCM before it leaves your device.
 We use zero-knowledge architecture—we mathematically cannot access your files.
-Your masters are stored in Swiss data centers, protected by the world's strongest privacy laws.
+Concept modeled on secure Swiss data-center standards, protected by the world's strongest privacy laws.

 We don't log your listening activity.
 We don't track downloads.
 We don't